Are Bayesian networks typically faithful?: Discussion

-One should be careful with interpreting the typicality results from this work and from \cite{spirtes1993causation} and \cite{meek1995strong}, as the employed notion of `typicality' depends on somewhat arbitrary choices.
-The choice of $\sigma$-ideal makes an essential difference: the $\sigma$-ideals of null sets and meager sets do not necessarily coincide.
+This collection of results naturally raises the question: what is the relative value of these results, with their different notions of typicality?
+The two main notions that we use --- topological and measure-theoretic --- do not necessarily coincide.
 For example, the Smith-Volterra-Cantor set is a nowhere dense subset of $[0,1]$ that has Lebesgue measure 1/2.
-In general, \emph{every} subset of $\RR$ is the disjoint union of a meager set and a null set (\citealp{oxtoby1980measure}, Theorem 1.6): a set that is small in one sense may be large in the other sense.
-When considering the $\sigma$-ideal of measure-zero sets, the results depend on the choice of $\sigma$-algebra and the probability measure.
-For the $\sigma$-ideal of meager sets, the results depend on the choice of the topology.
-The pseudometric topology that we consider on the space $\BN_G$ might be too weak for purposes of causal modelling, as it does not distinguish between two causal models that have different causal mechanisms but the same observational distribution.
+In general, \emph{every} subset of $\RR$ is the disjoint union of a meager set and a Lebesgue null set (\citealp{oxtoby1980measure}, Theorem 1.6): a set that is small in one sense may be large in the other sense.

-Faithfulness might be an assumption that is too weak for the purposes of causal discovery, as faithful distributions can have extremely weak dependencies that are undetectable from finite samples.
-The (perhaps more practically relevant) notion of \emph{strong faithfulness} of linear Gaussian Bayesian networks \citep{zhang2002strong} is not measure-zero, as is shown by \cite{uhler2013geometry}.
-It is unclear whether or not it is typical in a topological sense.

-From a philosophical perspective, it is absolutely unclear whether `in nature, unfaithful Bayesian networks are nowhere dense', just as there is no reason to believe that `nature picks parametric Bayesian networks via a distribution that has a density'.
-At least we can view it as a positive result that the opposite of our result, i.e.\ that unfaithful distributions are typical, does \emph{not} hold.